AulendurForge/Cortex-vLLM/README.md

 # Login at: http://192.168.1.181:3001/login (admin/admin)
 ```

+> **⚠️ CRITICAL**: Always use `make` commands, NOT `docker compose` directly.
+The Makefile automatically detects your IP and configures CORS.
+Running `docker compose up` directly will result in CORS errors and authentication failures.

 > **📌 Important**: Always use the **host machine's IP address** shown in the output, not `localhost`.
 The IP is automatically detected when you run `make` commands.
 Users on your network will access Cortex using this IP address.

 **Check your host IP:**